-Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on solutions for the shipbuilding industry.
-As there is a large number of startups working on a wide variety of solutions, we decided to share our insights with you.
-This time, we are taking a look at 4 promising Big Data and Analytics startups.
+Our Innovation Analysts recently looked into emerging technologies and companies working on solutions for the shipbuilding industry.
+As there is a large number of companies working on a wide variety of solutions, we want to share our insights with you.
+This time, we are taking a look at 4 promising Big Data and Analytics solutions.

-Heat Map: 4 Top Big Data & Analytics Startups
+Heat Map: 4 Top Big Data & Analytics Solutions

 We4Sea – Design Optimization